basclab/LME_MixedEffectsERPDifferenceWave/Section3_SimulatedData/README.md

 ## Script overview

 *MATLAB scripts for simulating trial-level ERP data*
 * **DiffWaveSim_01_CreateBinDescriptorFile.m**: Creates a bin descriptor file using the LMESimulation_EventMarkerMappingKey.xlsx file.
-The bin descriptor file is used to extract trial-level bins (i.e., each bin corresponds to a presentation of a specific condition/stimulus) in subsequent scripts (DiffWaveSim_02_SimulateERPData.m, simulateOneSubject_forDiffWave.m).
+The bin descriptor file is used to extract trial-level bins (i.e., each bin corresponds to a presentation of a specific emotion condition and actor) in subsequent scripts (DiffWaveSim_02_SimulateERPData.m, simulateOneSubject_forDiffWave.m).
 * **DiffWaveSim_02_SimulateERPData.m**: Simulates trial-level ERP data using two helper functions (simulateOneSample_forDiffWave.m, and simulateOneSubject_forDiffWave.m).
 More information about the simulation parameters are included in Appendix B of Heise et al. (2025).

 *R scripts for organizing data files and fitting LME and ANOVA models*